Academic Policies and Procedures

 Note: Physical Activity and Wellness components may be combined to create Physical Activity/Wellness (B) courses.

-- Certain courses are designated as meeting the criteria for more than one of the General Education categories.
+· Certain courses are designated as meeting the criteria for more than one of the General Education categories.
 When a course is so designated, students may use it to satisfy only one of the General Education course requirements.
-There is an exception to this rule: Composition (C), Oral Communication (O) and Joint (J) courses may satisfy either one or both of these requirements and also satisfy one other General Education requirement.
+There is an exception to this rule: Composition (C), Oral Communication (O), Joint (J) and Foreign Language courses may satisfy either one or both of these requirements and also satisfy one other General Education requirement.

-- Appropriate Advanced Placement credits may be used to satisfy the following General Education requirements: Aesthetics, Foreign Language, Humanities, Mathematics/Reasoning or Social Science.
+· Appropriate Advanced Placement credits, in some instances, may be used to satisfy the following General Education requirements: Aesthetics, Foreign Language, Humanities, Laboratory Science, Mathematics/Reasoning or Social Science.

 Courses that satisfy General Education requirements are so designated in the Schedule of Classes each semester.
 The code letter attached to a course in the Schedule of Classes means that the course fulfills the particular General Education requirement that follows.
 (See preceding “Restrictions and Exceptions” for explanation of variability in credits.)